 Now, a proper strategy is needed to keep supply chain risk to a minimum, particularly as the role that an organisation’s supply chain plays in its day-to-day running has grown significantly.

 This means supply chain visibility is now key, not just internally, but on a consumer-facing basis as well to prevent reputational damage – something that became especially evident following one of the most high-profile supply chain disasters of all time, the 2013 horse meat scandal.

 2. The development of technology

 Of course, technology has played a major part in changing the face of procurement for good.

 From providing new ways to manage supplier data to allowing buyers to find out all sorts of information about the contractors they work with through tools such as the Achilles pre-qualification questionnaire, there is no going back from the changes these solutions have brought about.

 While digital technology may have only begun to play a part in procurement around 50 years ago, this is one of the most significant changes to have altered the practice since its conception.

 Although a more recent development than the others – the Modern Slavery Act was only introduced in the UK in October 2015 – this is a key step in the future of supply chain management.

-Slavery has been present in supply chains since ancient times, and although it was abolished in the 1800s, the practice still exists in some parts of the world.
+Slavery has been present in supply chains since ancient times, and although it was abolished in the 1800s, Modern Slavery still exists in around the world.